 - Loss of income

 As difficult as it may be to live with big bills and less income, the physical and emotional toll of an accident is often the hardest part of recovering from a car crash.
 You can seek compensation for intangible damages, such as:

 You may recover other losses than those listed here, depending on your situation.
 The Law Offices of Adam M. Smallow wants to do everything possible to find the liable party and hold them accountable for their reckless behavior.

 Call the Law Offices of Adam M. Smallow Today

-If you were involved in a car accident caused by someone else, an Accokeek car accident lawyer from the Law Offices of Adam M. Smallow might be able to fight for compensation.
+If you were involved in a car accident caused by someone else, an Accokeek car accident lawyer from the Law Offices of Adam M. Smallow can fight for compensation.

-For a free consultation on your case with a member of our team, call the Law Offices of Adam M. Smallow today at (410) 777-8960.
+For a free consultation with a member of our team, call the Law Offices of Adam M. Smallow today.
 We can also suggest trusted, highly qualified medical providers who may be able to treat your injuries.
 These are the same providers that our staff and families would use if we were injured.